yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 updated to a new available quorum and leader can be switched back to write mode.

+During the quorum collection it can happen that some of replicas become unavailable due to some reason, so leader should wait at most for synchro_replication_quorum_timeout after which it issues a Rollback pointing to the oldest TXN in the waiting list.

 ### Leader role assignment.

 Be it a user-initiated assignment or an algorithmic one, it should use